notnotraju/halo2-scaffold/README.md

+# IPA
+this modified repository, built on Axiom's halo2-lib, contains circuit code for verifying batch IPA proofs.
+For a deyailed description, see https://hackmd.io/@notnotraju/Hyou5EKUn

 # Halo2 Scaffolding

 This repository is intended to provide a playground for you to easily start writing a ZK circuit using the Halo2 proving stack.